aknot242/devsecops-poc/README.md

 - CodeQL - GitHub's new code scanning workflow has been added for code scan
 - Container scanning
   - Container action has been added
-  - Anchore container scanning third-party open source tool has been added
 - [Blog post link](https://www.ais.com/devsecops-with-github-actions/)